fgauna12/fgauna12.github.io/_posts/2020-08-18-my-cka-and-ckad-exam-experience-as-a-past-net-developer.md

 If you're a traditional .NET developer and want to jump on the cloud-native/Kubernetes bandwagon, you have a lot of work to do.
 This is especially true if you don't have Linux/scripting/Docker skills.
 Personally, I think it's one of the best things you could do for your career.
 Take it slow.

 <mark>Too many times have I seen teams adopt too much at once</mark>.
-Teams that once been stagnant with old tech now all the suddenly use Azure, Kubernetes, DevOps, microservices, OpenID connect, .NET core.
+Teams that were once  stagnant with old tech _now all the suddenly_ use Azure, Kubernetes, DevOps, microservices, OpenID connect, and .NET core.
 It doesn't end well.
 You can only learn so much in a given time.
 You either cut corners or learn things superficially.
-Just because you deployed a cluster with `az aks create` doesn't mean you're reading to run things in production.
-There's a lot more to it than that and you will run into gaping holes that you can't address. `</soapbox>`
+Just because you deployed a cluster with `az aks create`, doesn't mean you're ready to run things in production.
+There's a lot to it and you will run into gaping holes that you can't address. `</soapbox>`

-Reach out if you want help with your prep. :point_down:
+Reach out if you want help with your prep.
+Happy to help.